 You may feel desperate and unable to leave a situation of domestic abuse due to:

 Dr. Buffington provides psychotherapy to help reduce the effects and symptoms caused by a history of domestic violence.
-Call Buffington Family Medicine or book with the online scheduler to get the support you deserve.
+Call Buffington Family Medicine to get the support you deserve.